developer01234/developer01234/README.md

 ## 👋 Hi there!

 My name is Ruslan and I'm a front-end.
-I'm from Russia, living in ❄kineshma and currently working at startup [Slidepage](https://a3alv11y0pevumm3s9v0.slide.page/).
+I'm from Russia, living in ❄kineshma [Slidepage](https://a3alv11y0pevumm3s9v0.slide.page/).

 ### 🔧 Technologies & Tools